wylazakaria/acme-accounting/README.md

 ---

-There are 5 tasks that you need to do to complete this task, at least 3 tasks must be done for you to move forward.
+There are 5 tasks that you need to do to complete this task, all 5 tasks must be done for you to move forward.

+Keep this whole exercise within 1 hour of your time.
 You are allowed to refactor as much as you want.
 However, Be mindful of your time.

+Keep things elegant, but as simple as possible.

 If there are any issues, contact your hiring representative and they will clarify it with you.

-If you want to use AI/LLM, **DISCLOSE** where and how you used it.
+If you are to use AI/LLM, **DISCLOSE** where and how you used it.

 ## Context